 Lino is available as a lecturer and public speaker.
 Past appearances at the Oxford University Strategic Studies Group, NBC News, the University of New South Wales, and at the NATO Special Operations School.

-Lino is currently writing his second book.
+Lino is the President of the Combat Diver Foundation and is currently writing his second book.